 • Research into correcting genetic defects in early stages of development could offer new opportunities in the future.

-• More accurate and cost-effective tests that can be more easily used in breeding programs.
+• More precise and cost-effective tests that can be more easily used in breeding programs.

 • Long-term eradication of the mutation:

-• Through consistent prevention work, the mutation can be eliminated over generations.
+• Through consistent preventative measures, the mutation can be eliminated across generations.

-What is neuronal ceroid lipofuscinosis (NCL) and how does it occur?
+What is neuronal ceroid lipofuscinosis (NCL) and how does it develop?

-Neuronal ceroid lipofuscinosis (NCL) is a genetic neurodegenerative disease that occurs in both humans and dogs.
-It belongs to the group of lysosomal storage diseases in which breakdown products of cell metabolism cannot be broken down properly due to genetic defects.
-This disease leads to the accumulation of so-called ceroid lipofuscin deposits in the nerve cells.
+Neuronal ceroid lipofuscinosis (NCL) is a genetically determined, neurodegenerative disease that occurs in both humans and dogs.
+It belongs to the group of lysosomal storage diseases, in which metabolic waste products cannot be properly broken down due to genetic defects.
+This disease leads to the accumulation of so-called ceroid lipofuscin deposits in nerve cells.
 These substances consist of lipids and proteins that are normally broken down by lysosomal enzymes.

-Through mutations in specific genes, such as B. CLN1, CLN2, CLN5 or CLN8, the function of the lysosomal enzymes is impaired.
-This disrupts the natural breakdown process and the substances that are not broken down accumulate in the cells.
-Nerve cells in the brain and retina of the eyes are particularly affected, leading to serious symptoms such as vision loss, movement disorders, cognitive decline and ultimately death.
-The disease is inherited in an autosomal recessive manner, which means that both parents must be carriers of the mutation for offspring to be affected.
+Mutations in specific genes, such as CLN1, CLN2, CLN5, or CLN8, impair the function of lysosomal enzymes.
+This disrupts the natural degradation process, and the undigested substances accumulate in the cells.
+Nerve cells in the brain and retina are particularly affected, leading to serious symptoms such as vision loss, movement disorders, cognitive decline, and ultimately death.
+The disease is inherited in an autosomal recessive manner, meaning that both parents must carry the mutation for their offspring to be affected.

-What symptoms occur in dogs with NCL and how do they develop over the course of the disease?
+What symptoms occur in dogs with NCL and how do they develop during the course of the disease?

-The symptoms of NCL are varied and depend on the dog breed, genetic mutation and age of onset.
-The disease is progressive, meaning symptoms worsen over time.
-In the early stages, signs are often subtle and nonspecific, making diagnosis difficult.
+The symptoms of NCL are varied and depend on the dog breed, the genetic mutation, and the age of onset.
+The disease is progressive, meaning the symptoms worsen over time.
+In the early stages, the signs are often subtle and nonspecific, which makes diagnosis difficult.

-Mild behavioral changes such as restlessness, fear or aggressiveness.
+Minor behavioral changes such as restlessness, anxiety, or aggression.

-Subtle vision loss, initially manifested by difficulty in orientation, especially in poor lighting conditions.
+Subtle vision loss, initially manifesting as difficulties with orientation, especially in poor lighting conditions.

-First motor abnormalities such as unsteady gait or stumbling.
+Early signs of motor abnormalities such as an unsteady gait or stumbling.

 Significant movement disorders such as ataxia (loss of coordination) or muscle tremors.